jdeschamps/EMU-guide/userguide.md

 #### Configuration name<a name="name"></a>

-On top of the *configuration wizard*, one can modify the name of the *plugin configuration*.
+At the top of the *configuration wizard*, one can modify the name of the *plugin configuration*.
 As prompted when doing so, modifying the name will create a new *plugin configuration* upon saving.
 Configuration can be deleted in the *configuration manager*.